SelfGrader: LLM Jailbreak Detection via Anchored Token-Level Logits: Additional Ablation Studies

 \subsection{The Impact of Tail Trimming Parameter $k$}

-Table~\ref{appendixtab:abl_w} reports the effect of varying the tail trimming parameter $k$, which controls the number of top logits considered when computing the decision score.
-Across different settings ($k \in \{10,20,40,60,80,100\}$), SelfGrader maintains relatively stable defense performance.
-The default choice $k=0.2Q$ achieves the best balance, with an ASR of $0.50\%$ and PGR of $6.30\%$ on IJP, while keeping the FPR on OR-Bench at $6.30\%$.
-Smaller values (e.g., $k=10$) slightly increase ASR and PGR, while larger values (e.g., $k \geq 40$) yield comparable results with marginal fluctuations.
-These findings suggest that SelfGrader is not highly sensitive to the choice of $k$, and moderate settings (such as $k=20$) are sufficient to provide robust jailbreak detection without incurring additional false positives.
+Table~\ref{appendixtab:abl_w} reports the effect of varying the tail-trimming parameter $k$, which controls the number of top NT logits retained when computing the decision score.
+The results show that $k$ has an impact on the robustness-utility trade-off.
+When $k$ is too small, the score is computed from an overly sparse logit subset, which may over-amplify a few high-probability NTs and lead to unstable decisions.
+When $k$ is too large, low-probability NTs are retained, which can introduce noisy evidence and weaken the calibrated maliciousness signal.
+Among the tested settings, the default choice $k=0.2Q$ provides the best balance: it achieves an ASR of $0.00\%$ and a PGR of $1.30\%$ on IJP, while keeping the FPR on OR-Bench at $6.30\%$.
+These results suggest that moderate tail trimming is important for obtaining a reliable DPL score, and we therefore set $k=20$ by default.